Murphys Irish Day Is Coming

 One of the premier annual events in the Mother Lode is Murphys Irish Day.
 Each year on the third Saturday in March, thousands of people from Northern California and beyond gather in the historic gold rush town of Murphys to honor its Celtic heritage and to celebrate as only the Irish can.
 Our picturesque Main Street is filled with booths offering handcrafted items, original art, photographs, tasty food, wine, and other beverages.

 The day begins with a pancake breakfast from 8:30-10:30 am at the First Congregational Church of Murphys just a block off Main Street at the corner of Church & Algiers Streets.
 Purchase tickets in advance from their website.

 At 11 am, the swirl of bagpipes heralds a parade of marching bands, classic cars, horses, community organizations, novelty entries, and some of the finest children in the land.
-This year we will be honoring John and Gail Kautz, owners of Ironstone Vineyards and tireless supporters of Murphys who will serve as the Grand Marshalls of the parade.
+This year we will be honoring Jan & Patty Schulz, owners of The Spice Tin and tireless supporters of Murphys who will serve as the Grand Marshalls of the parade.

 The day continues with live entertainment on the stages and the street featuring singers, dancers, musicians, and jugglers.

 All this, in addition to the charming shops, fine restaurants, and tasting rooms that line historic Main Street and help create what is nationally recognized as one of the finest small towns in America.

 This year the Murphys Community Club will be hosting the Murphys School of Music and selling food & drink in the Community Park from noon-4.
 Enjoy performances by the Murphys School of Music students and take a walk through the park down to the Creek for a break from the crowds on the street.